Make Decisions for Calendars and Daily Schedules

 Calendar and schedule decisions should be made in collaboration with community health officials.
 Any calendar for the opening of school must ensure that schools meet community guidelines for cleanliness and safety when they open.

 Make certain that community health leaders contribute to task force decisions.
 Consider identifying a district health liaison who will work closely with community health officials to ensure that school facilities and buses meet safety guidelines prior to the opening of school.
-Once a calendar is set, have the health liaison work with school leaders to establish plans for ensuring the ongoing safety of school facilities.
+Once a calendar is set, have the health liaison work with school leaders to establish plans for ensuring the ongoing safety of school facilities and contingency planning for the possibility of reoccurring waves of infections.

 2. Determine a calendar.